googleapis/google-cloud-node/handwritten/storage/README.md

 const storage = new Storage();
 // Creates a client from a Google service account key.
 // const storage = new Storage({keyFilename: "key.json"});
+// For more information on ways to initialize Storage, please see https://googleapis.dev/nodejs/storage/latest/Storage.html

 /**
  * TODO(developer): Uncomment these variables before running the sample.